 From a purely biological standpoint, your child does not have the fully developed pre-frontal cortex that allows you, as an adult, to think ahead and understand consequences.
 Whereas you recognize that braces are temporary and will provide a number of long-term benefits, your child can only see the immediate situation.
 Talk to your child regularly about how great their smile will look at the end of treatment.
 Keep a count-down calendar marked with milestones that your child can check off throughout treatment.

 3. Make it a Team Effort

 Orthodontic therapy for children and teens is, by necessity, a coordinated effort between the patient, the parents, and the orthodontist and his or her staff.
 Encourage your child to become a more active participant on that team by encouraging them to ask the orthodontist questions and allowing them to make decisions regarding treatment (for instance, choosing the color of ligature ties).
-At Aesthetic Orthodontics, we have a very friendly staff and we get a real kick out of interacting with our younger patients.
+At Alpan Orthodontics, we have a very friendly staff and we get a real kick out of interacting with our younger patients.

 4. Stock Up on Comfort Items

 Unfortunately, wearing braces usually involves some amount of discomfort.
 Always have plenty of the following on hand:

 - Over-the-counter pain relief medication, such as Tylenol